Packet I/O Functionality and Hosting Applications

 • Local or Connected Routes: The routes are associated with the subnet configured on interfaces.
 For example, the 10.127.60.173 network is associated with the Mg0_RP0_CPU0 interface.

-Configure an Interface to be Linux-Managed
+Configure an interface to be Linux-managed

-This section shows how to configure an interface to be Linux-managed.
+Follow these steps to configure an interface to be Linux-managed.

 Procedure